-Japanese-Americans have long been integral to the fabric of Los Angeles.
-J-Towns have sprung up around the Southland in Gardena, Torrance, Boyle Heights, Pasadena, San Pedro, Terminal Island, Compton, Long Beach, Monterey Park, and Sawtelle.
+Japanese Americans have long been integral to the fabric of Los Angeles.
+J-Towns have sprung up around the Southland in Gardena, Torrance, Boyle Heights, Pasadena, San Pedro, Terminal Island, Crenshaw, Compton, Long Beach, Monterey Park, and Sawtelle.
 As far as I know, only two have acquired nicknames that reflect their Japanese-ness, Little Tokyo and Little Ōsaka.
 The former is a well-known spot downtown.

-From around 400 BCE till the arrival of the Spanish, the area around what’s today Little Osaka was known to the Tongva as Kuruvunga.
+The first people to have lived in what’s now Los Angeles were the Chumash, whose ancestors lived in the region at least 13,000 years ago.
+From around 400 BCE till the arrival of the Spanish, the area around what’s today Little Osaka was known to the Tongva as Kuruvungna.
 In 1896, a neighborhood sprang up known as Barrett.
 The US postal service objected to the name, on account of its similarity to Bassett.
 In 1899, the name was changed to Sawtelle.
 In 1918, Sawtelle became part of Los Angeles.
-By the ’10s, the area was largely populated by Japanese-Americans and the neighborhood was often referred to as “Soteru.”
+By the ’10s, the area was largely populated by Japanese Americans, and the neighborhood was often referred to by them as “Soteru.”
 From 1920 to ’25, the population of Sawtelle grew rapidly, from 3,500 to 10,700.

-In the ’20s, the large Kobayakawa Boarding House was built by Riichi Ishioka on Sawtelle Blvd, housing up to 60 people at a time.
+In the ’20s, the large Kobayakawa Boarding House was built by Riichi Ishioka on Sawtelle Boulevard, housing up to sixty people at a time.
 It remained in operation until the 1970s.
 When Japanese-Americans returned to the neighborhood after the war, Sawtelle Gakuin‘s auditorium was converted to a hostel.
 In 1946, Toshikazu “Tom” and Midori Yamaguchi opened the store Yamaguchi, a beloved institution in the neighborhood.
 Yamas remained in business until 2006, when their sons, Henry and Jack, sold it.
 In the late ’80s, many of the existing buildings were destroyed to make way for strip malls and offices.
-In the ’90s, the area began to bustle again, perhaps initially because authenticity-oriented foodies discovered the neighborhood’s Japanese-American restaurants.
-Although most of the pre-war character of the neighborhood was by then erased, the Japanese American character remained and the area began to be referred to as Little Osaka.
+In the ’90s, the area began to bustle again, perhaps initially because authenticity-oriented foodies discovered the neighborhood’s Japanese American restaurants.
+Although most of the pre-war character of the neighborhood was by then erased, the Japanese American character remained.

-There haven’t been any films shot in Little Osaka that I know of, except for a couple of short youtube docs, the area does have a connection to Japanese film.
-First it should be said that Amoeba has a very large selection of Japanese films — one of the best in the city.
+There haven’t been any films shot in Little Osaka that I know of, except for a couple of short youtube docs like Lianne Lin‘s I ❤ Sawtelle, the area does have a connection to Japanese film.
+First, it should be said that Amoeba has a very large selection of Japanese films — one of the best in the city.
 However, if you can’t find a Japanese movie at Amoeba, there’s a good chance they have it at Video Addict, although probably without English subtitles.